Prismatic-Bending Transformable (PBT) Joint for a Modular, Foldable Manipulator with Enhanced Reachability and Dexterity: Conclusion and Future Work

 \begin{IEEEbiography} [{ }] {Boyuan Liang} received the B.Sc.
 (Hons) degree in Applied Mathematics from National University of Singapore in 2021.
 He is currently pursuing Ph.D. degree in Mechanical Engineering at University of California, Berkeley.
 His research interest lies in robotics, mechatronics systems, teleoperation and contact modeling. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Xiang Zhang} received his B.Eng. degree in 2019 from the University of Science and Technology of China (USTC) and his Ph.D. degree in 2024 from the University of California, Berkeley.
-He is currently with Fanuc America Corporation.
+He is now with FANUC Advanced Research Laboratory, FANUC America Corporation, USA.
 His research interests include robot modeling, control, and manipulation. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Xin Ma} (Member, IEEE) received the B.Eng. and Ph.D. degrees in mechanical and electronic engineering from Dalian University of Technology, Dalian, China, in 2011 and 2017, respectively.,From 2017 to 2019, he was with The Chinese University of Hong Kong, Hong Kong, as Research Post-Doctoral Fellow.
 From 2019 to 2021, he was with Purdue University, West Lafayette, IN, USA, as Post-Doctoral Fellow.
 He is currently a Research Assistant Professor with The Chinese University of Hong Kong. \end{IEEEbiography}